 Under natural conditions, hydrotropic stimulation in the roots occurs simultaneously with gravity sensing (Takahashi et al., 2002; Dietrich, 2018).
 Under these conditions, roots may first judge the location of water, followed by a change in the orientation of the root tip.
 When the water orientation is oblique to the gravity vector, roots must overcome gravitropism and ultimately initiate root bending toward the obliquely oriented water (Fig. 1).
 Consistently, previous studies that have used OHESs (air and agar-sorbitol systems) have reported that gravity inhibits root hydrotropism (Krieger et al., 2016).
 We also present evidence on the role of gravity in MIZ1-regulated root hydrotropism.
-Our transcriptomic data indicated dramatic changes in the expression of multiple genes involved in auxin and amyloplasts response in miz1 plants during the hydrotropic response (Fig. 4C).
+Our transcriptomic data indicated dramatic changes in the expression of multiple genes involved in auxin and amyloplasts responses in miz1 plants during the hydrotropic response (Fig. 4C).
 Notably, auxin responses were reduced in miz1 under hydrotropism conditions (Fig. 4D; Supplementary Fig. S8A).
-In addition, the degradation of amyloplasts in columella cells occurred in both the wild-type and miz1 mutants upon hydrostimulation (Fig. 4E; Supplementary Fig. S8B).
+In addition, the degradation of amyloplasts in columella cells occurred in both the WT and miz1 mutants upon hydrostimulation (Fig. 4E; Supplementary Fig. S8B).
 These results imply that auxin and amyloplast responses may be important for the hydrotropic mutant miz1.
 Because amyloplasts in root columella cells are required for gravity sensing, amyloplast degradation is thought to play an important role in negating gravisensing and might regulate hydrotropism-dependent root growth (Takahashi et al., 2003).
-Furthermore, genetically gravitropism-modified miz1/aux1 double-mutants exhibited hydrotropic bending due to gravitropism impairments (Fig. 5).
+Furthermore, the genetically gravitropism-modified miz1/aux1 double-mutant exhibited hydrotropic bending due to gravitropism impairments (Fig. 5).
 Taken together, these results pinpoint an antagonistic relationship between hydrotropism and gravitropism, and indicate that in the absence of gravitropism (loss of AUX1 function), the response to lateral water potential gradients in miz1 plants is partially restored.

 In our sand system, oblique orientation hydrotropism was similar to hydropatterning (Fig. 3C).
 Previous studies have indicated that primary roots exhibit obliquely oriented hydrotropism in both air and agar-sorbitol systems (Fig. 1), while during hydropatterning, lateral roots emerge toward water-rich areas (Orosa-Puente et al. 2018).
-The primary roots of miz1 mutants did not show obliquely oriented hydrotropism in air or agar-sorbitol systems (Fig. 1), and the lateral roots of miz1 mutants did not emerge toward water-rich areas in the soil (Iwata et al., 2013) or in our sand system (Fig. 3D); these findings suggest that oblique orientation hydrotropism was similar to hydropatterning.
-Importantly, miz1 mutants not only exhibited oblique orientation hydrotropism in primary roots and hydropatterning in lateral roots, further supporting that oblique orientation hydrotropism is similar to hydrotropism is similar to hydropatterning.
+The primary roots of the miz1 mutant did not show obliquely oriented hydrotropism in air or agar-sorbitol systems (Fig. 1), and the lateral roots of the miz1 mutant did not emerge toward water-rich areas in the soil (Iwata et al., 2013) or in our sand system (Fig. 3D); these findings suggest that oblique orientation hydrotropism was similar to hydropatterning.
+Importantly, the miz1 mutant not only exhibited oblique orientation hydrotropism deficiencies in primary roots, but also showed hydropatterning deficiencies in lateral roots (Figs 1, 3D).
+In addition, WT plants exhibited oblique orientation hydrotropism in primary roots and hydropatterning in lateral roots, further supporting that oblique orientation hydrotropism is similar to hydropatterning.
 Given that primary and lateral roots make up the majority of the plant root system (Malamy, 2005), obliquely oriented hydrotropism and hydropatterning in roots may be important for enhancing the growth of terrestrial plants when water availability is limited.